I. Market focus

 European stock indexes are expected to trade higher in the morning trading session.

-Light Sweet Crude Oil (WTI) futures traded little changed.
-Crude oil for delivery in November settled at $71.75 (-0.03%).
-The crude oil prices stabilized amid growing geopolitical tensions caused by the disappearance of a Saudi Arabian journalist in Turkey.
-However, further growth was limited by the strengthening of the U.S. dollar.
-In addition, investors were preparing for the release of the data on oil inventories in the U.S. Today, the American Petroleum Institute (API) will publish its weekly data on the U.S. crude oil stockpiles.
+Light Sweet Crude Oil (WTI) futures traded lower.
+Crude oil for delivery in January settled at $51.02 (+0.04%).
+The crude oil prices consolidated near the opening level, following yesterday's 3 percent drop.
+Some support for the oil prices was provided by reports that Libya's National Oil Corporation declared force majeure on exports from the El Sharara oilfield, which was seized at the weekend by a local militia group.
+Market participants were also preparing for the release of data on oil inventories in the U.S. Today, the American Petroleum Institute (API) will publish its weekly data on the U.S. crude oil stockpiles.
 Tomorrow, the focus will be on official report on crude inventories in the U.S. from the U.S. Energy Information Administration (EIA).

-Gold traded at $1,226.00 (-0.10%).
-Gold prices fell slightly, due to the strengthening of the U.S. currency.
-The index, measuring the value of the U.S. dollar relative to a basket of six major currencies, rose 0.11 percent to 95.17.
-Since gold prices are tied to the dollar, a stronger dollar makes the precious metal more expensive for holders of foreign currencies.
+Gold traded at $1,247.10 (+0.22%).
+Gold prices rose slightly due to the negative dynamics of the U.S. currency.
+The index, measuring the value of the U.S. dollar relative to a basket of six major currencies, fell 0.09 percent to 97.13.
+Since gold prices are tied to the dollar, a weaker dollar makes the precious metal cheaper for holders of foreign currencies.

 IV.
 The most important scheduled events (time GMT 0)